-The high amounts of omega-3 fatty acids found in walnuts makes them excellent food for your brain.
+The high amounts of omega-3 fatty acids found in walnuts make them an excellent food for your brain.
 Almost 2/3rd Americans are omega-3 fatty acid deficient.
-Lack of omega-3 fats can deprive the brain of high level functioning.
+Lack of omega-3 fats can deprive the brain of high-level functioning.
 A study conducted by Purdue University revealed that children who had a low intake of omega-3 fatty acids had behavioral problems and learning disorders.

 Help reduce stress

 Omega-3 fatty acids are also beneficial for reducing depression, ADHA, and Alzheimer’s disease.
 Walnuts and walnut oil both contribute to lower the stress levels and also the decreases blood pressure resulting from stress.
 This has been published in the Journal of the American College of Nutrition.

 People who cannot get good sleep should avoid taking help of sleeping pills, as most of them have side effects.
 Here is something to try, take 5 walnuts after dinner as it can give you a peaceful sleep.

 Benefits for skin

 The walnut’s oil protects the skin from dryness and returns its natural moisture.
 It is also used as base oil in many cosmetics and massage oils used for aromatherapy and massage therapy.
 The vitamin E found in walnuts is also very beneficial for the skin.